Troubleshooting the Mercedes-Benz

 grille can be carefully pried out, freeing the sensor.
 Now test it with an ohmmeter.
 68F should yield 11.5 to 13.5k ohms, 77F

 should yield 9.5k-10.5k, 86F should yield 7.5-8.5k ohms.
-Also,
+Also, take a look inside the hole, and give

-meter.
-To reassemble, push on the wire and the hose,
+it a few blasts with some electrical contact cleaner.
+Now test again with the meter.
+To reassemble, push on the wire and the

-the plastic grille into place.
+push the plastic grille into place.
 Then

 secure with the U-shaped clip and replace the dome lamp.